 One of Anton’s happier memories was of the first time American planes appeared over the prison on September 21, 1944.
 “We practically pushed the walls barracks watching the fliers coming in.
 We were cheering – not too loud, just kind of snickering.
 The Japs were jittery as hell and we didn’t want to get ’em jittery with their guns.”

 As American forces approached the Philippines, the Japanese began to transfer a large number of POWs to other parts of their empire.
-When Martin’s group of POWs arrived at the Port Area of Manila, on October 2, 1944, they were scheduled to be boarded onto the Hokusen Maru, which was ready to sail, but the entire detachment had not arrived at the pier.
+When Anton’s group of POWs arrived at the Port Area of Manila, on October 2, 1944, they were scheduled to be boarded onto the Hokusen Maru, which was ready to sail, but the entire detachment had not arrived at the pier.
 Another detachment of POWs was waiting for their ship, the Arisan Maru, to be ready to sail, so the Japanese flipped the POW detachments so that the Hokusen Maru could sail.

 Nearly 1775 POWs were put on the Arisan Maru and packed into the ship’s number one hold which could hold 400 men.
 Along the sides of the hold were shelves that served as bunks which were so close together that a man could not lift himself up while lying down.
 Those standing also had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans.
 Since the POWs were packed into the hold so tightly, many of the POWs could not get near the cans.